Benchmarking Quantum Surrogate Models on Scarce and Noisy Data: Background

 where $d$ denotes a suitable distance metric and $\epsilon>0$ is sufficiently small for all $x_i$.
-Possible employed functions and techniques for representing $g$ include polynomials, Gaussian Processes, radial basis functions and classical ANNs. \cite{https://doi.org/10.1002/cite.201800091, QUEIPO20051, https://doi.org/10.1002/wics.73}
+Possible employed functions and techniques for representing $g$ include polynomials, Gaussian Processes, radial basis functions and classical ANNs \cite{https://doi.org/10.1002/cite.201800091,QUEIPO20051,https://doi.org/10.1002/wics.73}.

-In our approach, we use a QNN, which modifies the parameters $\theta$ of a Parameterized Quantum Circuit (PQC) to approximate the function $f$ as described in \cite{Mitarai_2018, PhysRevA.103.032430}.
-Each input data sample $x_i$ is initially encoded into a quantum state $\ket{\psi_{\text{in}}(x_i)}$ and then manipulated by a series of unitary quantum gates of a PQC $U(\theta)$.
+In our approach, we use a QNN, which modifies the parameters $\theta$ of a parameterized quantum circuit (PQC) to approximate the function $f$ as described in \cite{Mitarai_2018,PhysRevA.103.032430}.
+Each input data sample $x_i$ is initially encoded into a quantum state $\ket{\psi_{\text{in}}(x_i)}$ and then manipulated by a series of unitary quantum gates of a PQC $U(\theta,x)$.

-Choosing a suitable measurement operator $M$ (e.g., tensor products of Pauli $\sigma_z$ matrices), the expectation value gets measured to obtain the predicted output data.
+Choosing a suitable measurement operator $M$ (e.g., the Pauli Z-operator for each qubit $\sigma^z_i$), the expectation value gets measured to obtain the predicted output data.

-Aggregating the deviation of the generated output from the original output data then provides a quantification of the quality of the prediction which will finally be used to update the parameters of the gates within the PQC in the next iteration using, e.g., the parameter shift rule \cite{Mitarai_2018}.
-This combination of quantum and classical computation delivers promising results already in the current NISQ era \cite{DeLuca2021}.
+Aggregating the deviation of the generated output from the original output data then provides a quantification of the quality of the prediction which will finally be used to update the parameters of the gates within the PQC in the next iteration.

-To encode the provided input data samples, many possibilities such as basis encoding, angle encoding, QUAM encoding, QRAM encoding and amplitude encoding have been explored in literature \cite{9425837}.
-While some of these encodings, typically called feature maps, exploit quantum benefits to very efficiently upload more than one classical data point into one qubit (e.g., amplitude encoding), others are less costly with the respect to the amount of state preparation gates required (e.g., angle encoding).
+To encode the provided input data sample, many possibilities such as basis encoding, angle encoding and amplitude encoding have been explored in literature \cite{9425837}.
+While some of these encodings, typically called feature maps, exploit the richer tool set available in quantum computing to very efficiently upload more than one classical data point into one qubit (e.g., amplitude encoding), others are less costly with the respect to the amount of state preparation gates required (e.g., angle encoding).